I used ChatGPT to plan my meals for a week — and I was surprised at how well it worked

-One of the easiest traps to fall into is ordering from DoorDash, Grubhub, or Uber Eats — again, and again and again.
+One of the easiest traps to fall into is ordering from DoorDash, Grubhub, or Uber Eats — again, and again, and again.
 After a long workday, the idea of turning on the stove can feel like a second job, so takeout starts to look very, very appealing.

 This is where ChatGPT came in.
-I already use it for just about everything: prepping for job interviews, figuring out when to work out, picking what to watch next, even translating tricky phrases.
+I already use it for just about everything: prepping for job interviews, figuring out when to work out, picking what to watch next, and even translating tricky phrases.
 But I’d never really tried using it as a personal chef.

-So I decided to test it.
-I asked ChatGPT to help me plan, pick, and organize meals that actually fit my life — not just pretty recipes I’d abandon by Wednesday.
+Article continues belowSo I decided to test it.
+I asked ChatGPT to help me plan, pick, and organize meals that actually fit my life — not just pretty recipes I’d abandon by Wednesday, but delicious delicacies that will stay in my daily dinner rotation.
 What followed was a surprisingly effective experiment that completely changed how I think about meal planning.

 Here’s how I turned ChatGPT into my digital chef — and what happened when I did.